 Building on our strong track record in research into the control of blood-borne viral and sexually transmissible infections, we have broadened the scope of our work to include tropical diseases, vaccine preventable diseases, and epidemic response.

 Topical diseases are infecitous diseases that occur in tropical and subtropical locations.

 Malaria is one of the leading causes of mortality and morbidity around the world.
 Our work in malaria involves mathematical modelling and statistical approaches to improve our understanding of how the malaria parasite grows in the human body and how this interacts with available treatments.
 This understanding will contribute to new tools to support malaria eradication.

-The Kirby Institute, together with other leading experts in clinical, laboratory and public health research, has recently been awarded a $5 million grant to create the Australian Partnership for Preparedness Research on Infectious Diseases Emergencies (APPRISE).
+The Kirby Institute, together with other leading experts in clinical, laboratory and public health research, is part of APPRISE, the Australian Partnership for Preparedness Research on Infectious Diseases Emergencies.
 We will contribute our expertise in designing and running systems for monitoring epidemics.